 Economic globalization, higher living standards and the boom in tourism have spurred an increase in passenger and freight volumes since the end of the 20th century, a trend that is expected to continue through to 2050.
 The transportation sector is currently responsible for the fastest growth in CO2 emissions.

 - Commercial freight: This segment is expanding rapidly as a result of the rise in trade and the diversification of product value chains.
 Products are no longer manufactured at a single location but are usually made from components produced at different factories around the world.
-Freight is measured in tonne-kilometers, that is, the number of metric tons of freight transported multiplied by the number of kilometers traveled.
+Around 70% of freight is transported by sea, 18% by road, 9% by rail, 2% by canals and under 0.25% by air.

 60%: The increase in CO2 emissions from the transportation sector expected by 2050 in the absence of mitigation measures.

 According to the International Transport Forum (ITF)1, both freight and passenger transportation volumes will triple between 2015 and 2050 if current trends in demand continue.

 Nearly all forms of transportation, excluding trains, rely on petroleum products.
 Passenger travel is responsible for 60% of CO2See Carbon Dioxid emissions from transportation, with freight accounting for the other 40%.